What is the difference between Traffic Analytics and Domain Analytics? Question

 - What is the difference between SEMrush Traffic Analytics and Google Analytics?

-- Traffic Analytics Overview Report
+- How to Create a Custom Traffic Analytics PDF Report